fiofury1/django-skeleton-docker/README.md

           - App level tests intended to be stored in app level 'tests' folder.
           (i.e. '<project_name>/<app_nam>/tests/').
 This structure has been implemented in the provided 'main' app.
                - Includes example test file, working functional tests file, and template files for testing models, templates, urls, and views.
-     - All testing packages included in Pipenv [dev-packages]
+     - All testing packages installed as Pipenv [dev-packages]
 - User Management
      - CustomUser Model
           - Set up in 'accounts' app